 Northwest living offers green landscapes, mountains, beaches, and plenty of outdoor fun.
 Living in Oregon or Washington, two of these beautiful northwest states, bring very different financial planning considerations.
-This financial guide to the northwest outlines some of the important factors that impact optimizing after tax investment returns, life transitions, and saving for college.
+This financial guide to the northwest outlines some of the key factors that impact optimizing after tax investment returns, life transitions, and saving for college.

 1. Taxes